Eisenstein classes and generating series of modular symbols in $\mathrm{SL}_N$: Introduction

 In a series of influential papers \cite{km2,km3,kmihes}, Kudla and Millson construct (in greater generality) a geometric theta lift relating the cohomology of orthogonal locally symmetric spaces $\D_\Gamma \coloneqq \Gamma \backslash \D$ of signature $(p,q)$ to holomorphic modular forms of weight $\frac{p+q}{2}$.
 The symmetric space $\D \simeq \SO(p,q)/\SO(p)\times \SO(q)$ is the Grassmanian of negative $q$-planes in a real quadratic space of signature $(p,q)$, and $\Gamma \subset \SO(p,q)$ is a torsion-free subgroup preserving an integral lattice in $\R^{p+q}$.
 The central ingredient of their construction is a suitable differential $q$-form $\varphi_{\KM} \in \Omega^q(\D) \otimes \Scal(\R^{p+q})$ valued in the space of Schwartz function in $\Scal(\R^{p+q})$.
 The theta machinery introduced by Weil \cite{weil} produces a theta kernel

-where $\Mcal_{\frac{p+q}{2}}(\Gamma')$ is the space of modular forms of weight $(p+q)/2$ and a certain level $\Gamma'\subset \SL_2(\Z)$ depending on the choice of the lattice.
+that transforms like a modular form of weight $(p+q)/2$ in $\tau$, for a certain level $\Gamma'\subseteq \SL_2(\Z)$ depending on the choice of the lattice.
 This theta kernel can be used to define two lifts.
-Let $\Scal_{\frac{p+q}{2}}(\Gamma')$ be the subspace of cusps forms.
-On the one hand, the Petersson inner product of a cusp form $f$ with the theta kernel is a closed form, which defines a lift On the other hand, we can integrate the theta kernel on a cycle $C$ in $Z_q(\D_\Gamma;\Z)$ of degree $q$ to define
+Let $\Mcal_{\frac{p+q}{2}}(\Gamma')$ be the space of modular forms of weight $(p+q)/2$, and $\Scal_{\frac{p+q}{2}}(\Gamma')$ be the subspace of cusp forms.
+On the one hand, the Petersson inner product of a cusp form $f$ with the theta kernel is a closed form, which defines a lift On the other hand, we can integrate the theta kernel on a cycle $C$ in $Z_q(\D_\Gamma;\Z)$ to define

 The main feature of this lift is that it has the Fourier expansion